The Spark of

 Not at all!
 We start from the very basics.
 The program assumes no prior knowledge of coding, electronics, or engineering.
 We guide every student step-by-step through their first LED blink to their first robot.

-Over the 30 modules, they learn Block-based Coding (via micro:bit), Basic Electronics (Ohm's Law, Breadboarding), 3D Design (CAD fundamentals), and Robotics Automation.
+Over the 30 modules, they learn Block-based Coding (via micro:bit), Basic Electronics (Ohm's Law, Breadboarding), 3D Design (CAD fundamentals), playful AI using Teachable Machine, and Robotics Automation.
 It’s a multi-disciplinary approach.

 Yes.
 All essential materials, including the BBC micro:bit controllers, electronic component kits, and structural parts, are provided in the lab.
 Students work with professional-grade tools in a safe environment.